Mythic Consequences, November 21–24, 2019, Naish Holiday Village, Christchurch, Dorset

 |My game is really weird, unlike any game I've ever seen before.
 Are you interested?|

 |My game has strong and challenging themes that might be offensive to some, or can't be played by some people because of physical requirements, or is only for adults.
 Are you interested?|

 |Can I submit an event that's not a game?|

-Consequences is a roleplaying games convention which has been running at the Naish site for years.
-The other roleplaying convention which used Naish, Conception, was primarily a table top role playing gaming event, which also had some LARPs.
-We inverted this model, producing a convention which is primarily LARPs and has some table tops.
+Consequences is a roleplaying games convention which has been running at Naish for years.
+The other roleplaying convention which used Naish, Conception, was primarily a Tabletop roleplaying event, which also had some larps.
+We inverted this model, producing a convention that is primarily larps and has some Tabletops.
 Consequences brings in a wide range of players from the UK, Europe and the World!

 No. If you have a game that's been run successfully before, we're interested.
 Some of our favourite games have run many times, at other conventions, privately, or both.

 Consequences encourages new writers to submit games.
 While many of the names on the schedule may be familiar, there are always new authors as well.
 We look for new writers, because we know what's involved in the process.
 We know that those familiar writers had to start somewhere.
 Having a great group of players to play in the game also helps new games succeed.

 We are looking for games of different sizes, all as part of the mix.
 We've got a variety of game spaces which could run games as small as 4 players and as large as 40+ players.
 Most of the games at the con might range from 15 to 30 players.
 Some games have fixed sizes (e.g. a game needs 24 players).
 Some games are more flexible (e.g. a game can take from 20 to 30 players).
 GMs can choose to only precast, or to allow signups on the door, or a mixture.